jeremysinger/gijoe/README.md

 We expect code to output string values to the console log (which we visualize) and to generate simple graphics with turtle libraries (which we support directly).
-These small programs are typical 'beginner' exercises, which we will embed in our Computational Thinking with JavaScript MOOC.
+These small programs are typical 'beginner' exercises, which we will embed in our *Computational Thinking with JavaScript* online course.

 ## Libraries

-Currently GIJOE has support for two libraries these include
+Currently GIJOE has support for three libraries, which are:

 * **Turtle** - this library contains a small turtle (represented by a triangle) as it moves around a canvas.
 Source code for this library can be found in the [turtle.js](https://git.dcs.gla.ac.uk/guss/jsmooc/-/blob/main/gijoe_app/turtle.js) file within the gijoe_app directory on this repository
 * **DOM Experimentation Zone** - This is an area for a student to practice their DOM manipulation skills.
 Simply add an htmlFiles directory containing an exercise.html file to the custom file to play around with it.
 This creates an HTML editor alongside a representation of what that HTML looks like when rendered.
 (Please see the Lab Setup Instructions heading to see how to make use of this)
+* **Papa Parse** - this is an open-source industrial strength [CSV parser](https://www.papaparse.com/).
+We are only using the most basic features.

 ## Lab Setup Instructions